Rokeby Museum is now open for the season!

 Exploring the Site — House Tours, Outbuildings, Hiking Trails

 There are many things to see at Rokeby Museum and several ways to see them.
-The Historic Robinson Home may be seen by guided tour only.
-Tours are offered Friday through Monday at 11:00 and 2:00 and are limited to 12 guests.
-Larger groups must reserve house tours in advance.
+Due to COVID-19, house tours of the Historic Robinson Home are not available at this time, but check back.
+An alternative experience may be available soon.
 The Museum’s grounds and nine historic farm buildings are open daily from 10:00 to 5:00 during the season.
 A site map of the grounds and outbuildings is available here and at the reception desk.
 Picnic tables in the yard behind the house are available for lunch.
 The hiking trails are open daylight hours year round.
 An interpretive brochure for the trail is available here, at the reception desk, and at the trailhead.

 Group tours are welcome and must be reserved in advance.
 The group tour rate of $8 per person is available for groups of 15 or more.
 Groups visiting the exhibit Free & Safe only may plan their visits a few weeks before the opening and closing dates for the year.
 Please call or email for more information.